spider-rs/spider/spider/README.md

 1. `socks`: Enables socks5 proxy support.
 1. `glob`: Enables [url glob](https://everything.curl.dev/cmdline/globbing) support.
 1. `fs`: Enables storing resources to disk for parsing (may greatly increases performance at the cost of temp storage).
 Enabled by default.
+1. `js`: Enables javascript parsing links created with the dom (Alpha-Experimental).
+You need to use the env variable `RUST_MIN_STACK=9999999` or release mode to prevent stack overflows.

 ### Decentralization